-Risks Related to our Common Stock
+Risks Related to Our Common Stock

-Our executive officers and directors, if they choose to act together, have the ability to control all matters submitted to stockholders for approval.
+Our executive officers, directors and significant stockholders, if they choose to act together, have the ability to control all matters submitted to stockholders for approval.

-Our executive officers and directors beneficially own in the aggregate shares representing approximately 26.5% of our common stock as of December 31, 2015.
+Our executive officers, directors and significant stockholders beneficially own in the aggregate shares representing approximately 68.1% of our common stock as of December 31, 2016.
 If these stockholders choose to act together, they are able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, can control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of ownership control may:

-- delay, defer or prevent a change in control; - entrench our management and the board of directors; or - impede a merger, consolidation, takeover or other business combination involving us that other stockholders may desire.
+- · delay, defer or prevent a change in control; - · entrench our management and the board of directors; or - impede a merger, consolidation, takeover or other business combination involving us that other stockholders may desire.